 Can Gaming Copilot recommend new games?

-Yes, the AI can suggest new titles from the Xbox store or Game Pass based on player interests, although most usage so far has focused on in-game assistance.
+Yes, the AI can suggest titles from the Xbox store or Game Pass based on what you like, though most people so far have used it for in-game help.

 Does AI replace the work of game developers?

-No, Microsoft emphasizes that AI is intended to enhance player experience while keeping creative control with developers and supporting content creators rather than replacing them.
+No. Microsoft says AI is designed to improve player experiences while keeping creative control with developers and supporting content creators, not replacing them.

 When were these AI features announced?

-The AI initiatives were presented at Game Developers Conference 2026 and include both current and upcoming features on Xbox hardware and software.
+The AI initiatives were presented at Game Developers Conference 2026 and include features that are live now and others coming soon to Xbox hardware and software.